stmilne/icdsHelp/docs/15_RoarRestricted.md

 Roar Restricted (RR) is intended for working with restricted data.
-Group storage on RR is provided on an as-needed basis to principal investigators (PIs) who works with restricted data, and must comply with more stringent data storage standards.
+Group storage on RR is provided on an as-needed basis to principal investigators (PIs) who work with restricted data, and must comply with more stringent data storage standards.

 Most material in the User Guide